cherieliu/hw2-s19/README.md

 3 | x | a

-Write the result table for the relational algebra expressions:
+Write the result table for the relational algebra expressions in a similar with T1 and T2:

 Note: Here, we assume the attributes whose values are all numbers are the same type: integers and all the letters are the same type: char.
+If the result table is empty, write the schema of the table.

 1. π<sub>A,B</sub>(T1)